pynashorg/pynashorg.github.com/_posts/2013-02-06-something-about-scopes.md

 Next?
 -----

-Maybe next Tuesday I'll talk about stuff you can do with `import`.
+Maybe next Wednesday I'll talk about stuff you can do with `import`.